CivicTechWR/WRvotes/docs/resources/voter-info.md

 Your municipal government is responsible for many of the services that directly impact your daily life.
-We've put together a [separate page](/resources/municipal-structure#what-do-the-different-levels-of-government-do) with information about how everything works.
-Ultimately, whether you get engaged with municipal government is your choice - do you want to have input into who's making decisions about how your city functions?
+We've put together a [separate page](/resources/municipal-structure#what-do-the-different-levels-of-government-do) with information to explain the roles and responsibilities of the different positions.
+Becoming engaged with municipal government is your choice - do you want to have input into who's making decisions about how your city functions?